 Variable Stars

 Variable star observing is different from Deep Sky observing.
 Dave Sworin has written in 1997 a very interesting text about this subject.
-The article is available at the end of the page of this link, Sworin points out :
+The article is no more available on Internet, but Sworin pointed out :

 - First observation of Deep sky object is great thrill.
 Deep sky observing is an experience in space dimension.